 The key features of the secure FTP system are:

 - Employs an easy-to-use Web browser interface so users can quickly and securely send and receive files

 - Stores files using the U.S. federal encryption standard, FIPS 140-2 validated AES encryption

 - Eliminates the need to encrypt or compress data files or enter complicated FTP line commands prior to file transmission

 - Allows users with automated environments to use no- or low-cost secure FTP clients to exchange files over encrypted FTPS and SSH connections

-Once your organization has set up a secure FTP account with the Clearinghouse (see the “Establishing a Secure FTP Account”) you can submit your Reverse Transfer course detail files via secure FTP.
+Once your organization’s secure FTP account has been set up (you will receive instructions to do this during the implementation of your Reverse Transfer service), you can submit your Reverse Transfer course detail files via secure FTP.

 Transmitting Files via SPEEDE Server